clarks6/ball_and_pipe_control/README.md

   checkpoint = "checkpoint" + num2str(tot) + ".mat";
          save(checkpoint, 'q_table')
 ```
+### getReward
+The reward function is used to determine if an action was good or bad.
+Inside this file distanceOld and disatanceNew are used to determine if the action was correct.
+All this code does is see if the new distacne got closer to the target ditance than the old distance.
+If it did then the reward is plus 1.
+If the distance fif not get closer to the target distance reward is -10.
+Then this reward is fed back into the environment file and used to calculate Q.
 ### real_world.m
 The real world file is the code that connects to the device as provides the information so the Q-Learning can function.
 First connection to the device is key making sure the right COM port is being used.
 This can be found under device mananger.
 Second is a standard number that is used for this specific controller.
 This can be done withing this code
 ```